MollysCaptain/practical-computer-vision/docs/add_shortcut_to_google_drive.md

 ## 2. Locate the Shared Folder

 - Find the folder you want to add a shortcut to.
-If someone shared it with you, look under the **"Shared with me"** section on the left sidebar[11].
+If someone shared it with you, look under the **"Shared with me"** section on the left sidebar.

 ## 3. Add the Shortcut